solo-io/gloo/docs/content/guides/integrations/service_mesh/istio.md

    {{< tabs >}}
    {{< tab name="Install Gloo Edge">}}

-   1. Create the namespace where you want to install Gloo Edge.
-The following command creates the `gloo` namespace.
+   1. Install Gloo Edge with the settings in the `value-overrides.yaml` file.
+This command creates the `gloo-system` namespace and installs the Gloo Edge components into it.
       ```shell
-      kubectl create namespace gloo-system
-      ```

-   2. Install Gloo Edge with the settings in the `value-overrides.yaml` file.
-      ```shell
-      helm install gloo gloo/gloo --namespace gloo-system -f value-overrides.yaml
+      helm install gloo gloo/gloo --namespace gloo-system --create-namespace -f value-overrides.yaml
       ```
    {{< /tab >}}
    {{< tab name="Upgrade Gloo Edge">}}